chiefmurph/MAUC/README.md

 the previous person's,
 I will get a "merge conflict" when I try to merge, and will inform the second participant.
-I expect merge conflicts to be rare.
+I expect merge conflicts to be very rare.